JeCheeseSmith/JeCheeseSmith/README.md

 alt="University of Antwerp"
 width="16" height="16"/> </a>
 </p>
 <p>I like working on and with software.
-In my free time I build my personal cloud infrastructure, mostly using FOSS, as a private alternative to big tech solutions.
+In my free time I build my personal cloud infrastructure, mostly using FOSS.
    I'm into hiking, and always fascinated by Earth's nature. 🌱🌍 I enjoy researching and putting learned insights into practice.
  </p>